archethic-foundation/archethic-docs/docs/learn/decentralized-id/keychain.md

 Archethic decentralized identity and keychain concepts is also compliant with industry standard in the field of online and digital identity.

-Then once created, the keychain embedded on-chain a representation of a [W3C DID (Decentralized Identitifier)](https://www.w3.org/TR/did-core/) document which help the discovery of your key materials.
+Then once created, the keychain embeds on-chain a representation of a [W3C DID (Decentralized Identitifier)](https://www.w3.org/TR/did-core/) document which help the discovery of your key materials.

 It displays a JSON message with the list of public key you own and you allow other parties to interact with, such as your main Archethic public key or your Amazon public for example.